-- when working alone, e.g. in an isolated area of a building with all doors closed, ensure that someone is aware of your presence - check that work being done has been subject to risk assessment and check the assessment yourself some work may have been identified as requiring the assistance of a second person - if possible and arranged beforehand, keep in regular contact with someone else, e.g. use a mobile phone to call into the office every couple of hours indicating your movements - do not put yourself at risk; if you do not feel safe discuss the situation with your immediate manager - report all accidents, injuries, near-misses and dangerous occurrences to your immediate manager.
+- when working alone, e.g. in an isolated area of a building with all doors closed, ensure that someone is aware of your presence. - check that work being done has been subject to risk assessment and check the assessment yourself some work may have been identified as requiring the assistance of a second person. - if possible and arranged beforehand, keep in regular contact with someone else, e.g. use a mobile phone to call into the office every couple of hours indicating your movements. - do not put yourself at risk; if you do not feel safe discuss the situation with your line manager. - report all accidents, injuries, near-misses and dangerous occurrences to your line manager. - Take and use the lone worker alarm device when instructed to do so.
+Ensure you are familiar with how to operate the device.